 As the name suggests, this is a payment that you may need after an emergency.
 It is a grant to help with essential costs after an emergency, or if you have experienced a disaster such as a flood or fire in your home, or extreme financial hardship for reasons including delays in benefit payments.
 The payment will help you cover the cost of food, gas and electricity, clothing and emergency travel.
 It is not designed to cover ongoing financial shortfalls.

-The Discretionary Assistance Fund is able to offer support again this winter for off-grid fuel costs: Emergency winter fuel support for off grid fuel costs
+The Discretionary Assistance Fund is able to offer support for off-grid fuel costs until 31 March 2024: Emergency winter fuel support for off grid fuel costs